phoenixframework/phoenix_live_view/README.md

     changed, drastically reducing the latency and the amount of data sent over the wire.
 This is achievable thanks to Elixir's immutability and its ability to treat code as data.

-  * LiveView separates the static and dynamic parts of your templates.
-    When you first render a page, Phoenix LiveView renders and sends the whole template to the browser.
-Then, for any new update, only the modified dynamic content is resent.
-This alongside diff tracking makes it so LiveView only sends a few bytes on every update, instead of sending kilobytes on every other user interaction - which would be detrimental to the user experience.

 ## Browser Support